Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The Halls Head-Erskine SA2 had one of Australia's highest income levels based on latest ATO data compiled by AreaSearch for financial year 2023.
-Its median income among taxpayers was $58,256 and average income stood at $80,070, compared to Greater Perth's figures of $60,748 and $80,248 respectively.
-Using Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $63,860 (median) and $87,773 (average).
-According to 2021 Census figures, income percentiles for Halls Head-Erskine were between the 21st and 26th nationally.
-Income analysis showed that 26.0% of residents earned $1,500-$2,999 weekly.
-Housing affordability pressures were severe with only 83.7% of income remaining, ranking at the 26th percentile.
-The area's SEIFA income ranking placed it in the 4th decile.
+The Halls Head - Erskine SA2's income level is among the highest in Australia according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Halls Head - Erskine SA2's median income among taxpayers is $58,256 and the average income stands at $80,070, which compares to figures for Greater Perth's of $60,748 and $80,248 respectively.
+Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $63,860 (median) and $87,773 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in Halls Head - Erskine all fall between the 21st and 26th percentiles nationally.
+Income analysis reveals the largest segment comprises 26.0% earning $1,500 - 2,999 weekly (5,771 residents), consistent with broader trends across the metropolitan region showing 32.0% in the same category.
+Housing affordability pressures are severe, with only 83.7% of income remaining, ranking at the 26th percentile and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income